peterkhe1999/CheatSheet/OSEP/README.md

 ## DLL Injection with C#

-When a process needs to use an API from a DLL, it calls the **LoadLibrary** API to load it into virtual memory space.
+When a process needs to use an API from a DLL, it calls the `LoadLibrary` API to load it into virtual memory space.

-LoadLibrary can not be invoked on a remote process.
+`LoadLibrary` can **not** be invoked on a remote process.

-=> Resolve the address of **LoadLibraryA** inside the remote process and invoke it while supplying the name of the DLL we want to load.
-If the address of LoadLibraryA is given as the 4th argument to **CreateRemoteThread**, it will be invoked when we call CreateRemoteThread.
+=> Resolve the address of `LoadLibraryA` inside the remote process and invoke it while supplying the name of the DLL we want to load.

+If the address of `LoadLibraryA` is given as the 4th argument to `CreateRemoteThread`, it will be invoked when we call `CreateRemoteThread`.

 Several restrictions to consider:

-1. The DLL must be written in C or C++ and must be unmanaged because we can not load a managed DLL into an unmanaged process.
+1. The DLL must be written in C or C++ and must be **unmanaged** because we can not load a managed DLL into an unmanaged process.

 2. DLLs normally contain APIs that are called after the DLL is loaded.
-To call these APIs, an application have to "resolve" their names to memory addresses through the use of **GetProcAddress**.
-GetProcAddress cannot resolve an API in a remote process.
+To call these APIs, an application have to "resolve" their names to memory addresses through the use of `GetProcAddress`. `GetProcAddress` cannot resolve an API in a remote process.

-DllMain function is called on module load.
+`DllMain` function is called on module load.

 ```C
 BOOL APIENTRY DllMain( HMODULE hModule, DWORD  ul_reason_for_call, LPVOID lpReserved)